Repair Or Align A Deviated Septum With Septoplasty

 The Procedure

 Dr. Nima regularly performs septoplasty procedures to address deviated septums and help improve everything from sleeping and breathing to exercise tolerance.
-A septoplasty is a precise procedure that involves straightening and correcting the nasal septum to optimize airflow.
+A septoplasty is a precise procedure that involves straightening and correcting the nasal septum to optimize airflow

 If your septoplasty is more complicated or you combine it with a rhinoplasty, Dr. Nima may follow an open rhinoplasty approach that involves making the incisions across the columella.